 The third the most popular language is Hindustani or Hindi/Urdu together.
 I wouldn’t count them together though, since their writing systems are completely different.

 How many hours to learn a language from category II would you need?
 The solid 1100 hours.

 Learn 3+ languages instead of just one within the same time

 For the time needed to learn Chinese alone (2200h) you can learn 2 other languages from the category 3: for example, Hundustani and Russian (1100 hours each).
 You can also become fluent in 3 languages from category 1: Spanish, French and Portuguese.
 And you will still have about 400 hours to distribute!
 You could start learning a new language or improve your proficiency in these three.
 So, what do you choose: 3 languages or just one?

 Moreover, with these three languages you will be able to communicate fluently in 70 countries and territories, while Chinese will open the doors in just 5.

 Isn’t it a clear example of how the Pareto Low applies to language learning?
-With just 20% of effort you achieve 80% of resultats.
-You can waste an enormous amount of time on learning one hard language or spend x4 less time on studying the easier language.
+With just 20% of effort you can achieve 80% of results.
+You can waste an enormous amount of time on learning one hard language or spend x4 less time on studying an easier one.
 But the one that would give you a freedom to travel around the world.

 And only thing you need is to be smart about language learning.